ska-sa/katgpucbf/doc/fgpu.design.rst

    :width: 600
 (click image to enlarge)

-Right, so we have separate sub-arrays as indexed form the initial array, what happens next?
+Right, so we have separate sub-arrays as indexed from the initial array, what happens next?
 These various :math:`z^{r}` arrays are fed to cuFFT yielding 4 complex-to-complex transforms.
 These separate transforms now need to be combined to form a single real-to-complex transform of the full initial size.
 An inconvenience of this structure is that :math:`z^r` is not a contiguous set of input samples, but a strided array.
 While cuFFT does support both strided inputs and batched transformations, we cannot batch over :math:`r` and over multiple spectra at the same time as it only supports a single batch dimension with corresponding stride.
 We solve this by modifying the PFB kernel to reorder its output such that each :math:`z^r` is output contiguously.
 This can be done by shuffling some bits in the output index (because we assume powers of two everywhere).

 To see how the :math:`k` indexing works, :math:`k = pm + s` and is dealt with in a similar manner as above.